mphemming/QAQC_report_code/README.md

 3) Open Spdyer and run 'QCreport.py'.
 The code should now produce a QAQC report, deployment figures, and (eventually) output data files.

 📝 **_NOTE:_** Edit and run 'QCreports_CreateReports.py' to create multiple reports in one go.
+📝 **_NOTE:_** There is a windows batch file that may need editing depending on the version of MATLAB used.
+The batch file is located in  'QC_reports\Code\Matlab\' and is called 'UpdateMooringCoverage.bat'
 -----------------------------------------------------------------------------

 ### How the code works